Gkreindler/GMMTools.jl/docs/src/tutorials/gmm.md

 ```

 ### Moment function
 The moment function is a key part of our model.
 For the package `GMMTools.jl`, the moment function must take as argument a `GMMProblem` object called `prob` and a vector of parameters `theta`.
 It must return a matrix with rows corresponding to data observations and columns corresponding to moments.
 We will get an error is the moment function returns a vector instead of a matrix.
 As mentioned above, the function accesses the dataframe with data using `prob.data`.
 It then further selects dataframe columns using `prob.data.mpg` and `prob.data.acceleration`.
+(Passing the entire object `prob` allows more advanced functionalities, for example, storing pre-allocated matrices in `prob.cache` for doing model computation.)
 ```julia
 function ols_moments(prob::GMMProblem, theta)